Pratt-Zan/Web-Source-Dataset/README.md

   * Media (`.mp4`, `.zip`, `.exe`)
   * Stylesheets (`.css`)

-This ensures the crawler focuses only on **HTML pages with meaningful textual content**.
+This ensures the code focuses only on **HTML pages with meaningful textual content**.

 ### Domain Restriction